scifir/scifir-units/TO-DO.md

 - TODO: test of base unit classes
 - TODO: test stof() with bad values

-## DOCUMENTATION (50)
+## DOCUMENTATION (39)
 - TODO: create all the dox files of the library
-- TODO: document the thinking behind the geographic coordinates of allowing to change planet.
-By default it's the Earth
-- TODO: document the use of special characters in prefixes
-- TODO: document the special character in angle class
-- TODO: document what is a dimension, what is a derived dimension, and what is a basic dimension
-- TODO: add the abbreviations in the groups too
 - TODO: add latex to the factors of prefixes in prefix.dox
-- TODO: document how the england and united states units work, which are different than the SI system of units
-- TODO: resolve how to document the string representation of enum types
 - TODO: explain in initialize_from_string() the use of this function.
 The explanation of the format of the initialization string should be inside the string constructor and the string assignment
-- TODO: explain how to use the basic units apart from the scalar_unit class, it doesn't appears inside the reference of Doxygen
+- TODO: add the description of each file, which is different than the description of the class

-- TODO: in the README.md file add the explanation of the first thing to learn first, after that the rest of the library
+- TODO: "Things to remember" section, which explains the use of the degree for vector_unit_nd instead of the other two cases, the use of fabs, the use of display that doesn't displays all decimals
-- TODO: inside scalar_unit explain how basic unit work
-- TODO: inside vector_unit classes explain how basic units of vector_unit classes work
+- TODO: document the thinking behind the geographic coordinates of allowing to change planet.
+By default it's the Earth
 - TODO: inside README.md file add the conversion of aid::type and zid::type in their explanation
-- TODO: add the symbol of pi in the README.md file with the things to memorize
-- TODO: add the explanation of the definition of each unit inside a file, including conversions
-- TODO: document the imperial system of units (https:##en.wikipedia.org/wiki/Imperial_units)
 - TODO: explain how a robot can calculate angles
 - TODO: explain how to create lambda functions of mathematical functions with different parts, using if-else for that
 - TODO: explain how to use mEq in the README.md file, in case of use
-- TODO: explain the apotechary system, the english units and the imperial units in a separate page
 - TODO: add a readings section in the README.md file, with some of the urls of the TODO.md file

-- TODO: desactivate the search engine in the doxyfile for the doxyfile of development, not the doxyfile of github pages
-- TODO: maybe use two different files Doxyfile, one for master and one for gh-pages
-- TODO: use a dev_doxyfile for the master branch without the search engine
-- TODO: add google analytics to the website of scifir-units of github pages
+- TODO: document an example of converting all currencies to money dimension, with different values.
+Use the currency abreviations of the ISO of currencies
 - TODO: document the coordinates for the universe, publish that too as an standard inside scifir
-- TODO: check what to do with the libraries of ISOs and document them inside the README.md file.
-If there isn't a library of ISOs, decide if to create one
-- TODO: reference books related to the physics, chemistry, biology or math implemented
-- TODO: explain the custom dimensions in the file README.md
-- TODO: display as plain text the <T> inside the md file
-- TODO: document the demonstration of why a number or a scalar unit divided by a vector should give a vector, explaining that it's the reverse as the multiplication
-- TODO: add the BIPM to some part of the documentation, where it should be cited

 - TODO: document the use of the custom_display "sci"
 - TODO: think on the different cases of use of coordinates and document them, including the use of an origin
 - TODO: mention the WGS in the part of coordinates
 - TODO: document the use of fabs() and display() to compare values of units
 - TODO: document the special initialization of mass and mole with percentage
 - TODO: add initialization of lab_number<> inside README.md file
+- TODO: increase the introduction of the README.md file
+- TODO: display as plain text the <T> inside the md file
+- TODO: add a section of "Optional knowledge"

+- TODO: add google analytics to the website of scifir-units of github pages

+- TODO: add the abbreviations in the groups too
+- TODO: add the explanation of the definition of each unit inside a file, including conversions
+- TODO: document how ppm and ppb work, also in the theorical sense
+- TODO: explain the apotechary system, the english units, the imperial units and the united states units in a separate page.
+Explain them in the part of conversion inside the README.md file too
 - TODO: add the summary sheet somewhere
-- TODO: "Things to remember" section, which explains the use of the degree for vector_unit_nd instead of the other two cases, the use of fabs, the use of display that doesn't displays all decimals
-- TODO: add a section of "Optional knowledge"

 - TODO: formulas of physics related to units
 - TODO: formulas of chemistry related to units
 - TODO: formulas of biology related to units
 - TODO: document how all the operations of scalars and vector units work mathematically, possibly use mathjax inside markdown to display formulas
+- TODO: document the demonstration of why a number or a scalar unit divided by a vector should give a vector, explaining that it's the reverse as the multiplication

+- TODO: check what to do with the libraries of ISOs and document them inside the README.md file.
+If there isn't a library of ISOs, decide if to create one
+- TODO: reference books related to the physics, chemistry, biology or math implemented

 - TODO: think if to add the help of Eclipse, and search if other IDEs use some help too
 - TODO: decide if to generate documentation for man, and if so, explain that inside the README.md file